MBA in Finance Courses

-A marketing MBA program is designed to prepare graduates to make marketing decisions in regards to advertising, public relations and other communications fields.
-Typical college coursework includes international sales and marketing, strategic planning, economics, ethics, market research, financial analysis, consumer behavior and current business trends.
+A marketing MBA program is designed to prepare graduates to make marketing decisions relating to advertising, public relations, and other communications fields.
+For MBA students who choose to specialize in marketing, some of the elective course options include international sales and marketing, strategic planning, economics, ethics in marketing, market research, financial analysis, consumer behavior, and current business trends.

 A variety of careers are available to graduates with an MBA in Marketing.
-Job possibilities include the following:
+Potential career paths include: